Kumba school massacre: Massacre

 Around noon on 24 October 2020, men in civilian clothing arrived on motorcycles and stormed the school.
 With machetes and guns, they killed seven children and injured another 13.
 Some children were also injured when they jumped from windows to escape.
 According to an official, the dead children were all between 12 and 14 years old.

 According to one of the survivors, there had been twelve attackers, most of whom were dressed in military or police uniforms.
 A local claimed that the school had been making regular payments to the separatists in the area in return for safety; the school would not confirm this.

 Perpetrators

 No one claimed responsibility for the attack.
 Local authorities blamed Ambazonian separatists, while the Cameroonian government and separatist movements accused each other.
-The Cameroonian government said that around 10 separatist fighters had carried out the massacre.
+The Cameroonian government said that around 10 separatist fighters had carried out the massacre, singling out "General Transporter" as the attack's leading figure.
 The Ambazonia Governing Council quickly claimed to possess evidence that the Cameroonian Army was responsible, while the Interim Government of Ambazonia drew parallels to the Ngarbuh massacre.
 Cameroonian Communication Minister Rene Sadi strongly denied that the Cameroonian Army had been involved.

 Separatists have a history of attacking schools, which some of them regarded as legitimate targets because the French language is taught as a mandatory subject.
 While students have been abducted and mistreated numerous times throughout the Anglophone Crisis, and several teachers have been killed, the attack on Mother Francisca International Bilingual Academy was the first school massacre to take place during the war.